madvorak/read-lean/README.md

 * `[InnerProductSpace 𝕜 E]` ... `E` forms a vector space over `𝕜`, with an inner product that induces the norm
 * `(x y : E) : ‖⟪x, y⟫‖ ≤ ‖x‖ * ‖y‖` ... the norm of the inner product of two vectors is less or equal to the product of respective norms
 * `:=` ... here comes the proof

+## Additional tips

+It is better to read Lean in an IDE than in a web browser.
+The best IDE for Lean 4 is [VS Code](https://code.visualstudio.com/).

+Get a nice font!
+If the code looks elegant and unobtrusive on your screen and doesn't strain your eyes, you will eventually stop feeling the need to switch from reading Lean to reading PDFs again.
+It is important for your font to have good Unicode support.
+If any of the Unicode characters present in the code is missing, your computer will default to other installed fonts, and the given symbol will probably look disproportionate among the rest of the symbols.
+Good example is [JuliaMono](https://juliamono.netlify.app/#) because it has great Unicode support and the text looks pretty natural.

+Get a nice but unobtrusive lexical highlighting (or syntax highlighting, if it is your thing; also semantic highlighting exists).
+My personal recommendation is [here](https://github.com/madvorak/vscode-lean4-colors).